porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/navigation/link-pure/link-pure.design.md

 ### Additional subtext

-A link pure in 20 px or larger can be accompanied by an additional copytext with lower hierarchy.
+A Link Pure in Medium or larger can be accompanied by an additional copytext with lower hierarchy.
 In this case, the copytext should be placed left-aligned with the link text in the link pure component.

 ### Link Pure groups